MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-multi-geo.md

 Multi-Geo is now also available in Power BI Embedded.
 Read more at [Multi-Geo support in Power BI Embedded](../developer/embedded/embedded-multi-geo.md).

 > [!NOTE]
-> Power BI Premium recently released a new version of Premium, called **Premium Gen2**, which is currently in preview.
-Premium Gen2 will simplify the management of Premium capacities, and reduce management overhead.
+> Power BI Premium recently released a new version of Premium, called **Premium Gen2**.
+Premium Gen2 simplifes the management of Premium capacities, and reduces management overhead.
 For more information, see [Power BI Premium Generation 2](service-premium-what-is.md#power-bi-premium-generation-2).

 > [!NOTE]
 > Power BI Premium Per User (PPU) is not supported for Multi-Geo.